 Student Parking Special Concerns

 Westmont operates under a Conditional Use Permit (C.U.P.) with the county of Santa Barbara.
-The C.U.P. prohibits us from issuing any type of permit to first-year students, except for disability or approved off-campus commuting.
+The C.U.P. prohibits us from issuing any type of permit to first-year students, except for disability or off-campus commuting that has been approved by the Housing Office.
+Note: students cannot approve themselves to live off-campus.

 What about first-years who need transportation for medical reasons, or to commute daily from home?

 The C.U.P. states that a first-year student is only eligible for a parking permit if he or she is disabled, or he/she has been approved to reside off-campus by Housing and is commuting from home.
-The Housing & Parking Office is not qualified to make medical evaluations, so disability must be determined and verified by the campus doctor (Dr. David Hernandez) or the Director of Disability Services (Sheri Noble).
-Students with transportation needs may contact the Campus Health Center (x6164) to inquire about eligibility for a medical permit, or other transportation options which may be available through the Campus Health Center.
+The Housing & Parking Office is not qualified to make medical evaluations, so disability must be determined and verified by the campus doctor at the Campus Health Center or the Office of Disability Services.
+Students with transportation needs may contact the Campus Health Center (x6164 during the academic year) to inquire about eligibility for a medical permit, or other transportation options which may be available through the Campus Health Center.
 It is extraordinarily rare for first-years to be allowed to reside as off-campus commuters, but if this is approved by the Housing & Parking Office such a first-year would be eligible to obtain a permit from the Housing & Parking Office.

 May a friend or relative bring a car to campus for a first-year student?